ExistedGit/Dota2Cheat/README.md

 You also need to install the [June 2010 DirectX SDK](https://www.microsoft.com/en-us/download/details.aspx?id=6812)

-Open the project in Visual Studio and build both Dota2Cheat and Dota2Loader as **Release x64**
+Open the project in Visual Studio and build Dota2Cheat as **Release x64**

 ## Injecting
 This cheat can be safely reinjected at any point of the game